slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 > *"Courage is resistance to fear, mastery of fear — not absence of fear."
 -- Mark Twain [1835]*

+> *"Nothing in life is to be feared, it is only to be understood."
+-- Marie Curie [1867]*

+> *"Fear is a reaction.
+Courage is a decision."
+-- Winston Churchill [1874]*

+> *"Where you fear is, there your task is." (...)
+"That which we need the most will be found where we least want to look."
+-- Carl Jung [1875]*

 > *"I bear all the wounds of all the battles I avoided."
 -- Fernando Pessoa [1888]*

+> *"Fear is incomplete knowledge."
+-- Agatha Christie [1890]*

+> *"Courage is doing what you are afraid to do.
+There can be no courage unless you are scared."
+-- Eddie Rickenbacker [1890]*

 > *"Courage is grace under pressure."
 -- Ernest Hemingway [1899]*

+> *"Life shrinks or expands in proportion to one’s courage."
+-- Anaïs Nin [1903]*

+> *"The cave you fear to enter, holds the treasure you seek."
+-- Joseph Campbell [1904]*

 > *"Courage is the complement of fear.
 A man who is fearless cannot be courageous.
 (He is also a fool.)"
 -- Robert A. Heinlein [1907]*